linazoo/second-phase/resources/agile.md

 - What will you do today?
 - Are there any impediments in your way?

-For our needs we could make this:
+With our compressed DBC timeline, we could say:
 - What did I do since the last standup?
 - What work will I tackle before the next standup?
 - Am I stuck on anything?